Emmy for Profiles of Hope

 As the Public Information Office (PIO) Director for LACDMH, her responsibilities include: all media response and delivery for LACDMH, Editor in Chief for the department´s weekly e-Newsletter, countywide event coverage, branding the department, public relations and disaster response communications.
 Special projects include the creation and production of an original Emmy award winning video series entitled Profiles of Hope, shown on local television and used throughout the department as an anti-stigma and discrimination tool.
 Recent projects include creating, producing and co-hosting a ten-minute news magazine show seen online and on local television entitled “Meeting of the Minds.”
 The show features three segments: “Mental Health Minute” gives information on current issues in mental health, “Message from the Director” informs about our department news from LACDMH Director Marvin Southard and “Walk the Talk” features Kathleen interviewing subject matter experts and persons in recovery.

-Vienna To is the latest addition to the LACDMH Public Information Office.
-She transferred from LACDMH Revenue Management Division as an Intermediate Typist Clerk.
+Vienna To originally transferred from LACDMH Revenue Management Division as an Intermediate Typist Clerk and is now the Graphics Arts Aid at PIO.
 Vienna is a graduate of California State University, Los Angeles with a Bachelor of Arts in Graphic Design.
 She also has a background in fine art, enjoys painting and music, and can also converse with you in Mandarin, Cantonese and some Fukienese.

 Working with LACDMH since 2006, Vienna previously held a leadership role in the Staff Appreciation and Building Enhancement OAD Transformation Team and has contributed as the Editor-In-Chief on its newsletters.